 Phil and Lit — Dr. Roy Ventullo will present Ebola and Other Disease-Causing Pathogens at the Wartburg Philosophical and Literary Society meeting Friday, Oct.
 31, 4 p.m., in McCoy West, Saemann Student Center.

 STEM seminar — The next Department of Math, Computer Science & Physics seminar is Tuesday, Oct.
 28, 11:30 a.m., in Science Center 134.
 Representatives from Iowa State University and the University of Iowa will be at the session.
 Students interested in graduate school in STEM fields should attend.

-Harlington Cemetery Tour — The Wartburg College History Club and Phi Alpha Theta honor society will host their second annual Harlington Cemetery Tour Sunday, Nov.
+Harlington Cemetery Tour — The Wartburg College History Club and Phi Alpha Theta honor society will host the second annual Harlington Cemetery Tour Sunday, Nov.
 2. Walk amongst the graves with Terry Lindell, professor of history, as he shares stories of Waverly’s past residents and points out fascinating details about burial traditions of bygone years.
 Tours begin at 1 and 3 p.m.
 Visit the Humanities Office on the third floor of Luther Hall to sign up and prepay the $5 admission.
 Transportation to the cemetery will be provided.
-Contact the Wartburg Department of Humanities at 352-8333 to register or email Julia Evans at firstname.lastname@example.org for more information.
+Contact the Wartburg Department of Humanities at 352-8333 or email Julia Evans at firstname.lastname@example.org for more information.